paulwarren/nzde/dict/B/README.md

 v.

-<b>2</b> v. to fire (tussock grassland or scrub or fern country), to bring on new growth; to create feed by burning; to periodically fire pasture; burn off (the effect of the verb seems applied to the land or country rather than to the vegetation to be burnt); often in collocations to burn country, burn a run; (mainly or orig.
-SI)

 v. to hit, beat up
 > 1984 17 M E105Pakuranga Coll.
 30A BURN (to hit, smash]

+<b>1</b> n.
+(Rural) a paddock or area where bush has been felled, undergrowth burned and grass sown.

+<b>2</b> v. to fire (tussock grassland or scrub or fern country), to bring on new growth; to create feed by burning; to periodically fire pasture; burn off (the effect of the verb seems applied to the land or country rather than to the vegetation to be burnt); often in collocations to burn country, burn a run; (mainly or orig.
+SI)

+<b>2</b> n. an area of land cleared by fire.

-v.
+<b>2</b> v.

-v. to smoke (a cigarette)
-> 1984 17 M E117Pakuranga Coll.
-33 BURNS [illegal smoking] -->2.
-A fall. -->1984 16 F E26 Pakuranga Coll.
-16 BURN: OR A BURN [have a fall]

-n.

 ## burn and graze